Introduction to Kaziranga

 Explore the flying delights: The birds

 You can find birds that feed on vertebrates, known as raptors in Kaziranga.
-This ensures a balance in the ecosystem.
-The species of raptors found here are the rare eastern imperial eagle, greater spotted eagle, white-tailed fishing eagle, Pallas’s fish eagle, grey-headed fish eagle and the lesser kestrel.
-This national park once sheltered seven of vultures.
-Many vultures died, around 99% due to kidney failure which created a huge void in the Kaziranga’s ecosystem.
-Other birds include partridges, bustards and pigeons.
+These ensure a balance in the ecosystem.
+The species of raptors found here are the rare eastern imperial eagle, greater spotted eagle, white-tailed fishing eagle, Pallas’s fish eagle, grey-headed fish eagle, and the lesser kestrel.
+Other birds include partridges, bustards, and pigeons.
 Other bird families that reside here include rare species of hornbills (great Indian hornbill and the lesser risk wreathed hornbill), Old World babblers (Jerdon’s babbler, marsh babbler) and weavers, thrushes and Old World warblers.
-Some more threatened species include the black-breasted parrotbill and Rufous-vented prinia.
+Some more threatened species include the black-breasted parrotbill and Rufous-vented Prinia.

 Explore the greens in Kaziranga: Vegetation

-Mimosa invisia was another water plant which was popular here and was toxic to plant-eating animals.
-This the reason Kaziranga park got it cleared.
+Mimosa invisia was another water plant which was popular here.

 Evergreen species include The Pithraj tree, Magnolia hodgsonii, elephant apple, Garcinia, Ficusrumphii, Cinnamomum and species of Syzygium.
 Tropical semi- evergreen species include white siris, Duabanga, Lagerstroemia speciosa, Crateva, Sterculia, Grewia, Mallotus, Brideliaretusa, Aphania rubra, Leeaindica, and Leeaumbraculifera.